 Most types of freshwater trout have tiny fins near their tales.
 As I said, they’re wider than saltwater trout.
 That’s why they’re more sought-after by fishers and anglers.

 Many countries like the US have hatcheries specifically for freshwater trout.
 Rainbow trout are some of the most desirable fish in the industry.
-You can identify them by the pink stripe on their bodies.
+You can identify them by the pink stripes on their bodies.

 These can weigh up to 50 pounds apiece.
 Therefore, you can imagine why these are so desirable.